 Prevention Strategies: Do you have the right software and solutions in place, such as antivirus, firewalls, MFA, etc., to protect your organization from an attack?
 Are you regularly training employees on the latest threats and how to identify them?

 Detection Mechanisms: This is a key piece that most small businesses neglect, which leaves them vulnerable.
-Do you have a process in place for detecting a breach, or would it go unnoticed until it’s a bigger problem?
+Do you have a process in place for detecting a breach?
+Or would it go unnoticed until it’s a bigger problem?
 You should be conducting regular scans and monitoring, as well as employing endpoint detection and response tools.

 4. Poor User Support